InverterNetwork/contracts/docs/Modules/PaymentClient_Documentation.md

 `function collectPaymentOrders() external returns (PaymentOrder[] memory, uint);`

 This function helps collect outstanding payment orders.
+Callable only by the proposal's IPaymentProcessor.
+This function returns the list of all payment orders.

+This function ensures that the IPaymentProcessor is able to fetch all tokens from the initiator/creator of the orders by ensuring sufficient token allowance.

+> NOTE: Collecting the payment orders means that the `IPaymentClient` will mark the orders as being fulfilled and delete them.
+The sole responsibility to actually fulfill the orders by transfering the tokens lies with the `IPaymentProcessor`.

 #### Return data